Nonprofit Resources

 - Has anyone confessed to committing fraud?

-- Are any of the suspects known to be experiencing personal financial difficulties that would provide motivation, such as high debt, bankruptcy, divorce, etc.?
+- Are any of the suspects known to be experiencing personal financial difficulties that could provide motivation, such as high debt, bankruptcy, or divorce?

-- Have there been any observable behavioral or lifestyle changes among the suspects, such as addictions, living beyond means, a new car, expensive vacations or home improvements, etc.?
+- Have there been any observable behavioral or lifestyle changes among the suspects, such as addictions, living beyond their means, a new car, expensive vacations, or home improvements?

 - What are the possible ways the suspect could have committed fraud?